A Practical Field Guide to Wonder and Meaning in Life

 And so we will examine several literary portrayals of dragons, from sources as disparate as Norse mythology and C.S.
 Lewis’ Chronicles of Narnia.
 Some of the texts may be old friends, familiar from a lifetime of reading and re-reading; others may be new to you, offering a window onto a world you have yet to visit.
 Whatever the case, through a combination of allegorical interpretation and close reading, these texts will become guides and companions as we reflect upon the most urgent of human concerns: beauty and the sublime, glory, immortality, friendship, and wonder.

 So let me ask you: what can Tolkien’s Lake-town tell you about the meaning of human life?
-What can the old dragon Eustace stumbles across in The Voyage of the Dawn Treader reveal about the nature of pride and greed?
+What can the old dragon that Eustace stumbles across in The Voyage of the Dawn Treader reveal about the nature of pride and greed?
 What can we learn from Robin McKinley’s young female protagonist about the difficulty in seeing past ourselves in trying to see the world?
 The answers are profound, specific, and often life changing.

 This class is for ages 18+